Three pink tennis balls on a blue court

 c.
 In doubles, if the partners of one team serve out of turn, a fault that was served before the error was discovered shall stand.”

-What if my opponent and I realize we called the score wrong but continued to play?
+In tennis what if my opponent or I realize we called the score wrong but continued to play?
 Do we have to play with the score as it was announced?

 Source: